The Commonplace

 0.48

 AI significantly enhances firms' total factor productivity (TFP).
-Firm Productivity positive high total factor productivity (TFP)
+Firm Productivity positive total factor productivity (TFP)

 statistically significant